kkortes/async-await-websockets/README.md

 }
 ```

-Omitting the `async` keyword will treat the event as a regular socket io emit event.
+Omitting the `async` keyword will treat the event as a regular socket.io emit event.

 ## Your client